Review

 Bottom Line

 Claude makes a strong case for a quiet AI assistant that respects the shape of serious work.
-It writes better than most rivals, reasons more carefully than many of them, and now has enough coding and agentic capability to justify a real seat at the table.
+Opus 4.7 strengthens that case rather than changing it: Claude still writes better than most rivals, reasons more carefully than many of them, and now has enough coding and agentic capability to justify a real seat at the table.

 The tradeoff is that Anthropic has turned a graceful product into a more stratified business.
 The consumer tiers are strong but privacy-sensitive, the premium tiers are expensive, and the ecosystem is still not as broad as the competition’s.